 Location: Coney Island, NY

-Non-Public Event in Coney Island to Raise Funds for Food Banks, Honor Essential Workers
+Non-Public Event in Coney Island Raises Funds for Food Banks, Honor Essential Workers

-Nathan’s Famous will conduct the 2020 Fourth of July International Hot Dog-Eating Contest in Coney Island on Saturday, July 4, 2020.
-The annual contest, an American holiday tradition that traditionally has been held on the corner of Surf and Stillwell Avenues for generations, will take place in a private location with COVID-19 safety measures in place.
-It is one of the first major televised post-COVID competitive events to be held in the United States.
+Nathan’s Famous conducted the 2020 Fourth of July International Hot Dog-Eating Contest in Coney Island on Saturday, July 4, 2020.
+The annual contest, an American holiday tradition that traditionally has been held on the corner of Surf and Stillwell Avenues for generations, took place in a private location with COVID-19 safety measures in place.
+It was one of the first major televised post-COVID competitive events to be held in the United States.

-This year, the contest—which features an annual donation of 100,000 Nathan’s Famous hot dogs to Food Bank for New York City—will be dedicated to raising funds for food banks and to raising awareness of food bank needs.
-Major League Eating and individual eaters will make donations to food banks and use the contest as a platform to highlight the work of these organizations.
-The contest also will be used as a platform to honor essential workers in New York City, many of whom have not received recognition for their efforts.
+This year, the contest—which featured an annual donation of 100,000 Nathan’s Famous hot dogs to Food Bank for New York City—was dedicated to raising funds for food banks and to raising awareness of food bank needs.
+Major League Eating and individual eaters made donations to food banks and used the contest as a platform to highlight the work of these organizations.
+The contest was also used as a platform to honor essential workers in New York City, many of whom have not received recognition for their efforts.

-“We owe so much to those that kept our communities fed and cared for during this unprecedented time, and we look forward to honoring them on July 4th,” continues Walker.
+“We owe so much to those that kept our communities fed and cared for during this unprecedented time, and we look forward to honoring them on July 4th,” continued Walker.

 On a typical July 4, thousands have made the pilgrimage to Surf and Stillwell Avenues in Coney Island to watch the event in person.
-While this is not possible this year, ESPN will air its 12 noon ET telecast of the contest, which routinely draws an audience of millions.
-Each of the contests will include five eaters, rather than the usual 15, to allow for social distancing.
+While this was not possible this year, ESPN aired its 12 noon ET telecast of the contest, which routinely draws an audience of millions.
+Each of the contests included five eaters, rather than the usual 15, to allow for social distancing.